anyatibrian/loaner/README.md

 ### Improvement to the Project given more time

 -   Add navigation to the project so the users can easily access screens
--   Add additional screen for viewing loan applications made by users
+-   Add an additional screen for viewing loan applications made by users
 -   configure and setup test so that devs can easily add unit and integration test